BMCV/SuperDSM/docs/source/pipeline.rst

     Binary image corresponding to a mask of "empty" image regions (``False``), that are discarded from consideration, and those which possibly contain objects and are considered for segmentation (``True``).
 This is described in Section 3.1 of the paper.
 Provided by the :py:class:`~.dsmcfg.C2F_RegionAnalysis` stage.

 ``atoms``
     Integer-valued image representing the universe of atomic image regions.
+Each atomic image region has a unique label, which is the integer value.
 Provided by the :py:class:`~.dsmcfg.C2F_RegionAnalysis` stage.

 ``adjacencies``
     The adjacency graph :math:`\mathcal G`, represented as an object of the type :py:class:`~.atoms.AtomAdjacencyGraph`.
 Provided by the :py:class:`~.dsmcfg.C2F_RegionAnalysis` stage.